 How does bidding work?

-Google Ads uses an auction-time bidding process every time someone searches or visits a site where ads can be shown.
+Google Ads bidding works through a real-time auction process that runs every time someone searches or visits a site where ads can be shown.

 This process — which takes milliseconds — ensures that users see ads relevant to their needs and that advertisers have a fair chance to show their ads.